Beacon Academy Pupil Premium Information

 The funding is not ring-fenced and can be carried forward into the following academic year.
 The Pupil Premium Report below outlines the details of the funding, how this allocation will be spent, how the previous year’s allocation was spent and the effect of the expenditure on the educational achievement for our students.

-Note: Pupil Premium for children who are “Looked After” is £1,900 per child.
+Note: Pupil Premium Plus for children who are “Looked After” is £1,900 per child.
 These funds are held centrally in East Sussex by the Virtual School and are used to support looked after students across the county with the greatest need.
-We also receive a pupil premium for any children of men or women serving in the armed forces.
+We also receive a pupil premium for any children of men or women serving in the armed forces (£300).
 Currently there are no students at Beacon who are entitled to this armed forces grant.

-NEW GUIDANCE ON CHANGES TO FREE SCHOOL MEAL ELIGIBILITY CRITERIA
+GUIDANCE ON FREE SCHOOL MEAL ELIGIBILITY CRITERIA

 New guidance, which sets out the updated criteria used to determine which pupils are entitled to free school meals published by the Department for Education came into effect on on 1 April 2018.
 This reflects the introduction of Universal Credit and the phasing out of other income-based benefits.
 The guidance also includes information on how pupils currently claiming free school meals, or who will claim during Universal Credit rollout, are affected.
 Please refer to page 19 of the document at the above link for more information.